 If you use flax seed oil, keep it refrigerated.
 It goes rancid within 20 minutes of being left out.
 It is probably safer to grind the seeds.
 Use immediately or freeze for later use.
 This way, you get all the benefits of the seeds, including the soluble fiber.

-Avoid vegetable oils such as corn, soy and canola.
+Avoid trans-fats and vegetable oils such as corn, soy and canola.
 Most are over-processed, too high in Omega 6 fatty acids, and deodorized to cover up the fact that they are rancid.
 Yuck!
 Ditch the hardened vegetable oil when baking.
-Avoid trans-fats like the plague.
+Avoid health-harming trans-fats like the plague.

 Snacks can be a great way to get additional nutrients during the day.
 Prepare them ahead of time for easy healthy eating when you get the munchies.